01 of 13

 04 of 13

 One of the things many visitors want to do is hang onto the cable car's side.
-Frankly, I think it's a little terrifying – and a friend of mine got a nasty crack on the head when he leaned out too far just as another car was passing.
+Frankly, it can be a little terrifying.

 Nevertheless, it's OK to do it.
 The trick is to get on in time to get one of those few spaces where it's allowed.Continue to 5 of 13 below.